Kareem Abdul-Jabbar: College career

 Alcindor made his varsity debut as a sophomore in 1966 and received national coverage.
-Sports Illustrated described him as "The New Superstar" after he scored 56 points in his first game, which broke the UCLA single-game record held by Gail Goodrich.
-He averaged 29 points per game during the season and led UCLA to an undefeated 30–0 record and a national championship, their third title in four years.
-After the season, the dunk was banned in college basketball in an attempt to curtail his dominance; critics subbed it the "Alcindor Rule".
+Sports Illustrated described him as "The New Superstar" after he scored 56 points in his first game, which is still an NCAA record for a player in their debut.
+He scored 61 later in the season.
+Averaging 29 points and 15.5 rebounds per game, he led UCLA to an undefeated 30–0 record and a national championship, their third title in four years and first of seven consecutive.
+After the season, the dunk was banned in college basketball in an attempt to curtail his dominance; critics dubbed it the "Alcindor Rule".
 It was not rescinded until the 1976–77 season.
 Alcindor was the main contributor to the team's three-year record of 88 wins and only two losses: one to the University of Houston in which Alcindor had an eye injury, and the other to crosstown rival USC who played a "stall game"; there was no shot clock in that era, allowing the Trojans to hold the ball as long as it wanted before attempting to score.
 They limited Alcindor to only four shots and 10 points.

 During his college career, Alcindor was a three-time national player of the year (1967–1969), a three-time unanimous first-team All-American (1967–1969), played on three NCAA basketball champion teams (1967, 1968, and 1969), was honored as the Most Outstanding Player in the NCAA Tournament three times, and became the first-ever Naismith College Player of the Year in 1969.
 He was the only player to win the Helms Foundation Player of the Year award three times.
 He had considered transferring to Michigan because of unfulfilled recruiting promises.
 UCLA player Willie Naulls introduced Alcindor and teammate Lucius Allen to athletic booster Sam Gilbert, who convinced the pair to remain at UCLA.